Funding4HomeCare

 Another common belief is that financial assistance is only available for those with virtually no income or savings.
 While income is a factor, the guidelines for programs like Medicaid are complex and based on a person’s “countable assets.”
 The exact qualifications can differ from one state to another.
 Many families are surprised to learn they might be eligible for state or local programs designed to help seniors and individuals with disabilities stay in their homes.
 Guiding clients to resources like their local Area Agency on Aging can help them find out what financial aid options they may qualify for.

-When You Need to Pay Out-of-Pocket
+Myth: You Won’t Have to Pay Out-of-Pocket

 Many families hope that insurance or a government program will handle the entire bill, but private pay is a very common way to cover home care.
 Clients often pay out-of-pocket when they don’t qualify for aid, are waiting for benefits to be approved, or need services that aren’t covered by their insurance plan.
 As an agency, managing the billing cycles for private pay clients alongside delayed insurance reimbursements can create cash flow challenges.
 Having a plan to cover payroll and other expenses is essential, which is why many agencies rely on fast funding solutions to keep their operations running smoothly while waiting for payments to come through.